MuntashirAkon/android-debloat-list/README.md

 - `dependencies` (list of strings) _optional_ - Package names of the apps that this app depends on.
 - `required_by` (list of strings) _optional_ - Package names of the apps that depend on this app.
 - `tags` (list of strings) _optional_ - List of predefined tags/categories.
 - `description` (string) - Description of the package under 200 words.
-This might include investigation report.
+- `web` (list of string) - List of websites including Google Play Store, investigation reports, etc.
 - `removal` (string) - How should this app be removed.
 The values are predefined.
 - `warning` (string) _optional_ - Additional description for the app that require user's attention.
 - `suggestions` (string) _optional_ - Suggestion ID.